 You can choose to install or skip install of the extension.
 You'll then be taken into your home dashboard!

 Now that you have connected your calendar, you can start "dropping" your calendar within chat conversations, email signatures, or Playbooks to book meetings!.
-You also have the option to customize the type of meetings visitors book on your calendar.
+You also have the option to customize meeting types, send guest notifications, set your availability and connect your Zoom account

-Head over to My Meetings to customize your meetings by selecting Meeting Name, Length, Link (the url at which a user can book that specific type of meeting), Location, and Description.
+Head over to Meetings to customize your meeting types by selecting Meeting Name, Length, Link (the url at which a user can book that specific type of meeting), Location, Conference or Zoom Link and Description.
+You can also require a visitor enter's their name and phone number before booking.

-Under Calendar Settings you can find Buffer Time, which is the amount of time you would like to set between meetings.
-This is really useful for those calls you suspect may run long or to give yourself a breather!
+A buffer time is the amount of time you would like to set between meetings.
+This is really useful for those calls you suspect may run long or to give yourself a breather!in between scheduled meetings.

 For the Complete Guide to Booking Meetings with Drift visit this Help Doc.